olhanotolga/buybyebuy/README.md

 ## Challenges

+### Maintenance (2025)

+I was reluctant to kill this project as I kind of liked its look and feel.
+To keep it going, I had to:

+1. Deal with the Google Sheets as the URL has expired.
+First, I wanted to continue using Google Sheets but realized that setting up a project in Console and managing the authentication and choosing a Node-friendly library to use was probably an overkill.
+So I am lazily keeping the JSON file with all the products inside the project folder.

+2. Move away from the discontinued CRA.
+I decided to go with Webpack because that's what I used in my latest job.
+Took me some time to set it up because of different requirements, e.g. using an SVG as a mask for images.

+### Old (2021)

 To display the data on the 'Products' page, I created a Google Sheet and turned it into a JSON endpoint, which I then used to fetch the data.
 In my shop simulation, I am storing the fetched products in the app's Context.

 Designing the app was another tricky part, especially styling the components in a modular way.
 At first I used plain CSS, which was not the best decision.
 Therefore, I organized my styles in a much neater way with Styled Components, even though refactoring took some time.